europaphp/skeleton/src/Europa/Filter/readme.md

 Filter
 ======

 The filter component is used by other parts of the framework but can also be used on its own.
-There are many filters in here that you can use, or you can define your own that can be used anywhere in the framework that expects a `FilterInterface`.
+There are many filters in here that you can use, or you can define your own that can be used anywhere in the framework as long as it is `callable`.

 Usage
 -----

-All filters are used the same way.
-Some, such as the `ClassResulutionFilter` off other methods for adding sub-filters, etc. However, all filters are used the same way:

-    <?php

-    use Europa\Filter\CamelCaseSplitFilter;
+All filters are `callable`:

-    $filter = new CamelCaseSplitFilter;
+    $filter = new Europa\Filter\CamelCaseSplitFilter;

-    // returns ['Camel', 'Case']
+    // ['Camel', 'Case']
-    $filter->filter('CamelCase');
+    $filter('CamelCase');

 List of Filters
 ---------------

 Below is a complete list of filters and what they do.

-### CallbackFilter

-For executing callbacks as a filter.

 ### CamelCaseSplitFilter